Applications for the 2022 program closed on Friday 19 August at 11:59pm (AEST).

 All the Modules in the Blue Nile program were really insightful and rich in knowledge.
 I have also been able to broaden my network with fellow start-up entrepreneurs, business partners and friendly networks.
 After undertaking the program, I feel equipped to grow my business that culturally serves my community but also bring the wider Australian community on board in partnerships.
 It’s definitely a mini-MBA with practical industry expertise and a whole community that supports your entrepreneurial journey!

-The program is delivered over 6 x 2-day modules, with each subject area covered in two days.
+The program is delivered over 6 days, with a different subject area covered each day.

 These sessions have been designed to strengthen the capacity of participants in the following areas: